 Unlike natural, organic is legally regulated by the USDA and is verified by a third party.
 Organic foods are produced without synthetic pesticides, herbicides or fertilizers; sewage sludge is forbidden; seeds and food cannot be treated with irradiation; and GMO seeds are not used.
 On average, organic food takes 30% less energy to produce.
 And it isn't just better for the planet, it's better for you too, because it's free of pesticides and fertilizers.
 Check out the organic items used by Dining Services here.

 The Fair Trade label promotes standards for fair labor practices, environmentalism, social policy, fair pricing, and community development.
 Like organics, fair trade is a regulated term that is third-party verified.
 Buying fair trade ensures growers get a fair price for their products and are treated with respect.
+In 2012, Pomona College established a Fair Trade Resolution and became a Fair Trade University.
 All coffee and tea used by Dining Services is Fair Trade Organic.

 This certification requires the humane treatment of farm animals from birth to slaughter.
 Animals must have ample space, shelter and gentle handling to limit stress and be fed a fresh and healthy diet free of antibiotics or hormones.
 Cages, crates and tie stalls are all forbidden and animals must be able to engage in natural behaviors, such as wing flapping for chickens or the ability to root around for pigs.
 All eggs purchased by Dining Services are Certified Humane and as well as the hamburger patties at the grill.

 This certification is a comprehensive third-party certification for social and environmental responsibility in agriculture and the food industry.
 The Food Alliance Certification ensures safe and fair working conditions, humane animal treatment and careful stewardship of ecosystems.
 All eggs used by Dining Services carry this certification.